mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 ### NOTES
 Total Time: **0 minutes**

 Less than 7 hours of sleep last night but I woke up somewhat rested.

+I did my light jog on the Lochside and [Swan Lake Trail](javascript:flkty.select(2);) tonight.
+A touch of fatigue in my quads which I hope is gone by [tomorrow](javascript:flkty.select(11);).

 <!---->